-I do not assume that the problems my clients face are just biological, or a problem of the self.
-Economic, social, political and relational environments also affect our mental health.
+I do not assume that the problems my clients face are just biological, or some sort of chemical imbalance.
+Economic, social, political and relational environments also affect how we think, feel and act.
 I enable clients to explore their personal contexts, current and historical, so that they can increase awareness of their perceptions, reactions, and narratives to the world around them.
 It is through this exploration that an increased sense of choice, control, and change can emerge.

 Our bodies, too, play an important role in feeling well.
-When we experience emotion, it is felt in our bodies.
 I can help clients to understand how their neurobiological systems can be regulated, through experiential practices and discussions.
 This helps people to regain a sense of control and empowerment over how they think, act and feel.
-I also hold an understanding of the effects of living with neurodiversities like dyslexia, dyspraxia and ADHD.
+I can work with people living with neurodiversities like dyslexia, dyspraxia and ADHD.